-Field Description SRC_TRANS Transient interrupt status bit.
+Field Description SRC_ASLP Auto-sleep/wake interrupt status bit.
 Default value: 0.
+Logic '1' indicates that an interrupt event that can cause a wake to sleep or sleep to wake system mode transition has occurred.
+Logic '0' indicates that no wake to sleep or sleep to wake system mode transition interrupt event has occurred.
+Wake to sleep transition occurs when no interrupt occurs for a time period that exceeds the user specified limit (ASLP_COUNT).
+This causes the system to transition to a user specified low ODR setting.
+Sleep to wake transition occurs when the user specified interrupt event has woken the system; thus causing the system to transition to a user specified high ODR setting.
+Reading the SYSMOD register clears the SRC_ASLP bit.
+SRC_FIFO FIFO interrupt status bit.
+Default value: 0.
+Logic '1' indicates that a FIFO interrupt event such as an overflow event or watermark has occurred.
+Logic '0' indicates that no FIFO interrupt event has occurred.
+FIFO interrupt event generators: FIFO Overflow, or (Watermark: F_CNT = F_WMRK) and the interrupt has been enabled.
+This bit is cleared by reading the F_STATUS register.
+SRC_TRANS Transient interrupt status bit.
+Default value: 0.
 Logic '1' indicates that an acceleration transient value greater than user specified threshold has occurred.
 Logic '0' indicates that no transient event has occurred.
 This bit is asserted whenever EA bit in the TRANS_SRC is asserted and the interrupt has been enabled.
 This bit is cleared by reading the TRANS_SRC register.
 SRC_LNDPRT Landscape/portrait orientation interrupt status bit.
 Default value: 0.
 Logic '1' indicates that an interrupt was generated due to a change in the device orientation status.
 Logic '0' indicates that no change in orientation status was detected.
 This bit is asserted whenever NEWLP bit in the PL_STATUS is asserted and the interrupt has been enabled.
 This bit is cleared by reading the PL_STATUS register.
 SRC_PULSE Pulse interrupt status bit.
 Default value: 0.
 Logic '1' indicates that an interrupt was generated due to single and/or double pulse event.
 Logic '0' indicates that no pulse event was detected.
 This bit is asserted whenever EA bit in the PULSE_SRC is asserted and the interrupt has been enabled.
 This bit is cleared by reading the PULSE_SRC register.
 SRC_FF_MT Freefall/motion interrupt status bit.
 Default value: 0.
 Logic '1' indicates that the freefall/motion function interrupt is active.
 Logic '0' indicates that no freefall or motion event was detected.
 This bit is asserted whenever EA bit in the FF_MT_SRC register is asserted and the FF_MT interrupt has been enabled.
 This bit is cleared by reading the FF_MT_SRC register.
 SRC_DRDY Data-ready interrupt bit status.
 Default value: 0.
-Logic '1' indicates that the X, Y, Z data ready interrupt is active indicating the presence of new data and/or data overrun.
+Logic '1' indicates that the X, Y, Z data-ready interrupt is active indicating the presence of new data and/or data overrun.
 Otherwise if it is a logic '0' the X, Y, Z interrupt is not active.
 This bit is asserted when the ZYXOW and/or ZYXDR is set and the interrupt has been enabled.
 This bit is cleared by reading the X, Y, and Z data.

-0x0D: WHO_AM_I device ID register
+0x0D: WHO_AM_I Device ID register

 The device identification register identifies the part.
-The default value is 0x3A.
+The default value is 0x1A.
 This value is factory programmed.
 Consult the factory for custom alternate values.

-0x0D: WHO_AM_I device ID register (read only)
+0x0D: WHO_AM_I Device ID register (read only)

-Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 0 0 1 1 1 0 1 0
+Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 Ī 0 0 0 1 1 0 1 0